spiccolroaz/CCI_extractor/README.md

 - the lake/region of interest (lat/lon extent)
 - the variables of interest (see list below)

-The script is currently available in matlab.
+The script is currently available in matlab and R.
-The skeleton of an R version is also available and will be completed soon.
 A Python version will be provided as well.

 General notes: